tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/快速入门_intl_en.md

 - Each Tencent Cloud account can be configured with up to 10 domains.

 <span id ="Step1"></span>
 ## Step 1.
-Log in to the Console
+Log in to the console
 Log in to the [SES console](https://console.cloud.tencent.com/ses).
 If you do not have a Tencent Cloud account yet, please see [Signing up for a Tencent Cloud Account](https://intl.cloud.tencent.com/document/product/378/17985) to create one.

 <span id ="Step2"></span>
 ## Step 2.
-Perform Organization Verification
+Perform organization verification
 If you haven't completed identity verification for your account, please go to [Account Center](https://console.cloud.tencent.com/developer) for identity verification.
 For more information, see [Identity Verification Guide](https://intl.cloud.tencent.com/document/product/378/3629).

 <span id ="Step3"></span>
-## Step 3: Activate SES
+## Step 3.
+Activate SES
 If you have already completed identity verification for your account, click **Activate** to active SES.
 After successful activation, you will get a free tier of 1,000 emails.
 After the free tier is used up, your plans will be used automatically.
 If no plans are available, you will be charged on a pay-as-you-go basis.

 <span id ="Step4"></span>
 ## Step 4.
-Configure a Sender Domain
+Configure a sender domain
 >!If a domain has been registered for Tencent Exmail, it cannot be used as the sender domain.
 1. Log in to the [SES console](https://console.cloud.tencent.com/ses) and click **Sender Domain**.
 2. On the **Sender Domain** page, click **Create**.
 3. Enter a sender domain in the **Domain** field, for example, `mail.qcloud.com`, and click **Submit**.

->!A sender domain is the basis of an email address and represents the identity of the sender's corporate.
+>!A sender domain is the basis of an email address and represents the sender's corporate identity.
 To verify a sender domain, you need to configure the DNS information for it.
 Therefore, you must have the admin permissions on the domain.

 4. After finishing DNS configuration, click **Verify**.
 5. In the **Sender Domain Configuration** dialog box, click **Submit** to verify the sender domain.

 <span id ="Step5"></span>
 ## Step 5.
-Configure a Sender Address
+Configure a sender address

 1. Return to the **Overview** page and click **Sender Address**.
 2. On the **Sender Address** page, click **Create**.